 - Make a post online announcing your business to your followers.
 Ask them if they know anyone who could benefit from your services.

-- Put yourself in your customer’s shoes and make a plan on how you want to follow up.
+- Put yourself in your customer’s shoes and plan how you want to follow up.
 Remember that you’ll likely have to put in more work to build trust, especially in the beginning.

 2. Make it a point to build an online presence